magnars/dash.el/README.md

     ;; Package-Requires: ((dash "2.12.0") (dash-functional "1.2.0") (emacs "24"))

+## Upcoming breaking change!

+- For backward compatibility reasons `-zip` return a cons-cell instead of a list with two elements when called on two lists.
+This is a clunky API, and in an upcoming 2.0 release of Dash it will always return a list.
+If you rely on the cons-cell return value, use `-zip-pair` instead.

 ## Syntax highlighting of dash functions

 Font lock of dash functions in emacs lisp buffers is now optional.